Everything You Need to Know About Switching to NBN

-NBN uses Fibre to the Premises (FTTP) technology which uses fibre optic cable made of glass to replace copper wire and some HFC networks.
-Fibre optics uses light instead of electricity to transmit data, making it more reliable in high bandwidth, long distance transmissions.
+NBN’s Fibre to the Premises (FTTP) technology uses fibre optic cables to replace copper wire and some HFC networks.
+These cables use light instead of electricity to transmit data, making them more reliable in high-bandwidth, long-distance transmissions.

 Fixed Wireless Technology

 Fixed wireless technology transmits data using radio signals instead of cables.
 This technology uses transmission devices, usually directional antennae, to enable broadband connections between two fixed points without relying on satellites.